Pflegehelfer jobs • Germany

 Common questions (Pflegehelfer in Germany)

-Is Nurse Assistant / Pflegehelfer regulated in Germany?
+Is Pflegehelfer / Nurse Assistant regulated in Germany?

 Healthcare support roles are scope-controlled and can be regulated differently by federal state and facility type.
 Many pathways require formal training and/or recognition (equivalence assessment) before you can work in a defined scope.